 - and a positive gear shift.

 All of these relate to how well a car drives.
-Which explains why models like the Ford Fiesta or the Volkswagen Polo continually rank high on first time car charts: They are not just very practical, high quality cars.
+Which explains why models like the Ford Fiesta or the Volkswagen Polo continually rank high on these charts: They are not just very practical, high quality cars.
 They are also great to drive, especially for beginners.

 On the other hand, personal preferences play a vital role.